Getting a jump start on your financial life in your 20s is one of the best things you can do.Of course, that does not come without some challenges.

 This could be reading a book, reading some money magazines, listening to financial podcasts, etc.

-Make learning a priority, even if it is not too exciting for you.
+Make learning finance skills a priority, even if it is not too exciting for you.
 Your financial results will improve and that should be your motivation.
 Topics of finances to learn about:

 - Money management

 Having a social life is probably a big part of your 20s early on.
 You know FOMO, or “fear of missing out.”
 While this might apply mostly to social gatherings, it’s also a trigger bad money habits.

 You see your friends going out to eat or asking you to join, talking about the latest tech, buying a new car, traveling, etc.

 Whatever it is your friends are doing, do not try to keep up with them!
 Generally, they are going in debt to keep up appearances and not worried about future financial needs, so don’t be a victim to that trap.

 Social media is a big contributor as well as social pressure like, “Oh, you don’t have the new XYZ yet?”

 Remember, most likely their finances are in shambles, they are going into debt for appearances, and probably have no financial strategy in mind.
 So stay focused and don’t feel shamed into spending money.